Radiology ServicesExperienced Staff with State of the Art Equipment

 Trials conducted by the National Cancer Institute show Lung Cancer Screening CT scans reduce the number of deaths from lung cancer.
 Certain criteria must be met, call your healthcare provider to see if you qualify.

-Digital Mammography is an x-ray exam of breast tissue.
+Mammography is an x-ray exam of breast tissue.
 The image produced is a mammogram that provides an extremely clear image of breast tissue and identifies problems such as cysts or tumors.
+Our rapid 3D Mammography exam has a rapid 3.7 second scan time.
+In addition, SmartCurve Comfort Paddles provide a more comfortable exam.

 Bone Mineral Density (BMD)